Fees due to the EPO

 However, unlike the divisional applications, the annual fees already due for the previous application are not due (R51 (6) EPC).

-Section 2.3.
-Case of the 3rd annual fee for EuroPCT applications
+Case of the 3rd annual fee for EuroPCT requests

 The annual fee due for the third year must be paid within the 31 months from the priority (R159 (1) (g) EPC) if this deadline has come to an end.